← Back to work

 Post-Launch & Sustainable Handover

 After launch, I continued working on product and content iteration, optimising based on real usage data.
 I managed the handover of relationships with external agencies, trained the in-house team, and ensured they had everything needed to continue scaling independently.
-The processes and documentation I established enabled the V&A team to grow Mused to 4x its original target after my contract ended.

 What I'd Do Differently